Clastify logo

 Hard

-Derive an expression for the magnitude of the induced emf in the rod.
+Calculate the magnitude of the average emf induced during the rotation.

 Question 46